dc27/scotland_stats_maps/CONTRIBUTING.md

 For consistency in the ui, explanatory vars should be limited to 4 (max.) and any reference period/year vars should be listed first.

-4. Clean and wrangle the data so that it is in the standard form for the app
+4. Clean and wrangle the data so that it is in the standard form for the app.
+Variables should be snake_case.

 Have a look at and follow the style of [cleaning_script](scripts/cleaning.R).